SolangeHarmoniePICARD/doc_wsl2-debian-en/README.md

 sudo nano /etc/sudoers
 ```

-- At the last line of the file:
+- At the last line of the file, paste:

 ```
 # NO PASSWORD